 \section{Discussion and Conclusions}

 In this paper, we revisited the use of sequential Bayesian inference for CL.
 We can use sequential Bayes to recursively build up the multi-task posterior~Equation~\eqref{eq:bayes_cl}.
 Previous methods have relied on approximate inference and see little benefit over SGD.
 We test the hypothesis of whether this poor performance is due to the approximate inference scheme by using HMC in two simple CL problems.
 HMC asymptotically samples from the true posterior, and we use a density estimator over HMC samples to use as a prior for a new task within the HMC sampling process.
+We perform many checks for HMC convergence.
 This density is multi-modal and accurate with respect to the current task but is not able to improve over using an approximate posterior.
 This demonstrates just how challenging it is to work with BNN weight posteriors.
 The~source of error comes from the density estimation step.
 We then look at an analytical example of sequential Bayesian inference where we perform exact inference; however, due to model misspecification, we observe forgetting.
 The~only way to ensure a well-specified model is to assess the multi-task performance over all tasks a priori.
 This might not be possible in online CL settings.
-We then model an analytical example over Bayesian NNs and, under certain assumptions, show that if there are task data imbalances then this will cause forgetting.
+We then model an analytical example over Bayesian NNs and, under certain assumptions, show that if there are task data imbalances then this will cause forgetting; data imbalances are a common problem in many areas of machine learning in addition to continual learning~\cite{chrysakis2020online}.
+Sequential Bayesian inference is also not exempt from the effects of task data imbalances.
 Because~of these results, we argue against performing weight space sequential Bayesian inference and instead model the generative CL problem.
 We introduce a simple baseline called ProtoCL.
 ProtoCL does not require complex variational optimization and achieves competitive results to the state-of-the-art in the realistic setting of class incremental~learning.